ijdoe/camsur-bmad/memory-bank/systemPatterns.md

     *   **IoT Network:** A network of DMA-BD sensors that push real-time, hyper-local environmental data (rain, water levels) to a central data lake.

 *   **Layer 2: Data Fusion & Analysis (The Brain)**
-    *   **Central Dashboard:** Coram.ai's Emergency Management System (EMS) will serve as the primary user interface for the PDRRMO.
-    *   **Threat Analysis Engine:** This is the core of the system, where data from all sources is correlated.
-For example, a satellite flag for ground saturation, combined with a real-time IoT rainfall spike and a CCTV alert of a rising river, would automatically generate a high-priority flood warning.
+    *   **Threat Analysis Engine:** This is the core of the system, where data from all sources is correlated to generate predictive alerts (e.g., identifying a specific barangay at high risk of flooding within the next hour).
+    *   **Dual-Mode Output:** The engine's output is twofold:
+        1.  **Standalone Interface:** A rich visualization of all data streams and alerts is provided through the **Coram.ai Emergency Management System (EMS)**, allowing for direct analysis and command.
+        2.  **Complementary Feed:** High-priority, actionable alerts are sent via a secure **API** to be ingested by existing city-level or third-party command center software.

-*   **Layer 3: Communication & Dissemination (The Voice)**
+*   **Layer 3: Communication & Dissemination (The Voice - Standalone Mode)**
-    *   **Emergency Command Platform:** This is the "last-mile" communication hub.
-It receives finalized alerts from the EMS.
+    *   **Emergency Command Platform:** For standalone operation, this "last-mile" communication hub receives finalized alerts from the EMS.
-    *   **Multi-Channel Gateway:** The platform is integrated with SMS gateways and has a system for generating pre-formatted scripts for radio broadcast.
-It maintains a database of contacts for targeted alerting (e.g., barangay captains in specific municipalities).
+    *   **Multi-Channel Gateway:** The platform is integrated with SMS gateways and has a system for generating pre-formatted scripts for radio broadcast, targeting specific communities at risk.

 ## 2. Key Technical Decisions

+*   **Dual-Mode Architecture:** The system is explicitly designed to operate both as a self-contained platform and as an integrated intelligence provider for existing systems, ensuring maximum adaptability.
 *   **Cloud-Native:** The entire platform will be hosted on a cloud infrastructure (e.g., AWS, Azure) to ensure scalability, reliability, and security.
-*   **API-Driven:** All components will communicate via well-defined APIs, allowing for modularity and the future integration of new data sources.
+*   **API-Driven:** All components communicate via well-defined APIs.
+A dedicated, secure API endpoint will be provided for third-party systems to receive alerts.
 *   **Data-Agnostic Design:** The threat analysis engine will be designed to be flexible, allowing for the addition of new data providers without a complete system overhaul.
 *   **Ecological Connectivity:** To mitigate the impact of flood control infrastructure on the natural river ecosystem, the design will incorporate **"Fish Passes and Regulators"** where appropriate.
-This ensures that the connection between the main river and the floodplain is maintained, supporting local fisheries and biodiversity, based on the best practices from the Bangladesh Environmental Management Framework.

 ## 3. Component Relationships